unahouExosite/docs/murano/get-started/products/esp8266_thingdev_murano_smart_lightbulb/README.md

       This will allow you to use a product template spec file to set up the product definition.

-    4. Click Add.
+    4. Click "ADD."

   ![image alt text](thingdev_6.png)

-4. Once the Product has been created, navigate to the Definition tab.
+4. Once the Product has been created, navigate to the *DEFINITION* tab.

 These are the resources your device will interact with.
 They were created automatically from the product template you selected in the previous step.
 In this example, the device will generally write data to the temperature, humidity, and uptime aliases, while watching the state alias for changes.

   ![image alt text](thingdev_7.png)

 **NOTE**: If you did not use the template URL in the previous step, you can manually configure your product definition.
-From the Definition tab, configure your dataport resources as specified below.
-Also, set the default value for "state" to 0 so the device has a default value it reads to know to turn the LED on or off.
-Click on the *state* resource in the Definition tab and write a 0 to the value.
+From the *DEFINITION* tab, configure your dataport resources as specified below.
+Also, set the default value for *state* to 0 so the device has a default value it reads to know to turn the LED on or off.
+Click on the *state* resource in the *DEFINITION* tab and write a 0 to the value.
 ```
 * alias: _temperature_, format: _float_
 * alias: _humidity_, format: _float_